-- All members of staff at Barton Manor School recognise that children are capable of abusing their peers, and that it can happen both inside and outside of school and online. - Barton Manor School recognises that peer on peer abuse can take many forms, including but not limited to: - Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - o consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - o causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - o initiation/hazing type violence and rituals - Barton Manor School believes that abuse is abuse and it will never be tolerated or dismissed as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children. - Barton Manor School recognises that even if there are no reported cases of peer on peer abuse, such abuse is still likely to be taking place. - All staff have a role to play in challenging inappropriate behaviours between peers.
+- All members of staff at DSTC recognise that children are capable of abusing their peers, and that it can happen both inside and outside of DSTC and online. - DSTC recognises that peer on peer abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - Abuse in intimate personal relationships between peers - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - o Initiation/hazing type violence and rituals - DSTC believes that abuse is abuse and it will never be tolerated or dismissed as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children. - DSTC recognises that even if there are no reported cases of peer on peer abuse, such abuse is still likely to be taking place. - All staff have a role to play in challenging inappropriate behaviours between peers.
 Staff recognise that that some peer on peer abuse issues may be affected by gender, age, ability and culture of those involved, i.e. for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Concerns about learner's behaviour, including peer on peer abuse taking place offsite will be responded to as part of a partnership approach with learners and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.
-Section 89(5) of the Education and Inspections Act 2006 gives headteachers a statutory power to discipline pupils for poor behaviour outside of the school premises e.g. when children are not under the lawful control or charge of a member of school staff, to such extent as is reasonable. - In order to minimise the risk of peer-on-peer abuse, Barton Manor School will: - o Engage with student voice to address concerns and encourage an open forum for discussion. - Continue to train peer mentors to support recognition of abuse and support peers who disclose concerns, ensuring that these students are fully trained with safeguarding procedures to report concerns to a member of staff. - Introduce antibullying ambassadors as an addition to the peer mentors in 2021/22 to promote antibullying policies and processes. - Regularly survey students to ascertain concerns and develop pastoral support for groups and individuals. - Specifically teach about peer on peer abuse during PSHEE and Enrichment Days to enable students to recognize and respond appropriately where concerns are identified. - Ensure all students know who to report concerns to and how to report concerns all methods of communication can be used - in person, email, MS teams messages etc.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example antibullying, acceptable use, behaviour and child protection policies.
+Section 89(5) of the Education and Inspections Act 2006 gives headteachers a statutory power to discipline pupils for poor behaviour outside of the school premises e.g. when children are not under the lawful control or charge of a member of school staff, to such extent as is reasonable. - In order to minimise the risk of peer-on-peer abuse, DSTC uses the following: - Anti-Bullying Ambassadors Drop in trained by The Diana Award - Robust Behaviour Policy, including Anti bullying - A spiral curriculum in Individual Character Education (ICE) lessons: Information and knowledge sharing, discussion, debate and support. - Self / Peer online referral scheme: Self Peer referral Form Wellbeing - Dedicated email address to contact The Safeguarding Team: safeguarding@dstc.kent.sch.uk - DSTC want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+All allegations of peer on peer abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated DSTC policies, including child protection, antibullying and behaviour.
+Learners who experience abuse will be offered appropriate support, regardless of where the abuse takes place.